What Is a Payment Reversal and How to Avoid It?

 While some reversals are normal even for the most successful small businesses, experiencing too many can be frustrating, but there are ways to combat these situations.

 If a customer believes that a charge on their account was fraudulent or has issues with a purchase, they can contact their bank and get their funds back.
-The credit card reversal meaning is that each transaction through virtual terminals, and every other non-cash option, like eCommerce payments, can be reversed in three different ways, and these are authorization reversals, a refund, or a chargeback.
-The ideal situation is the one where these don’t happen at all, but with pros and cons, we can see which option is the best.
+The payment reversal meaning tells us that each transaction through virtual terminals (and every other non-cash option, like eCommerce payments), can be reversed in three different ways.
+These are authorization reversals, a refund, or a chargeback.
+The ideal situation is the one where these don’t happen at all, but let’s explain the pros and cons of each one to see which option is the best.

 Let’s Discuss the Authorization Reversal Method

 ACH is slow and limited, making these types of reversals a quick-fix option.
 Errors may occur, as transactions can be initiated even if the information is incorrect.
 So, can a bank reverse a payment in these situations?
 If you or your employee notice an error after submitting a transaction, you can call your bank right away to stop it.
-These types of reversals are preferable to the other two types because the earlier you stop the process, the less hassle you will have to take it back.
+These types of reversals are preferable to the other two types because the earlier you stop the process, the less hassle there will be.

 The Most Commonly Known Payment Reversals Are Refunds

-If you’re wondering what is a funding reversal, it is the second type, most widely known as refunds.
+If you’re wondering What does funding reversal mean? – it is the second type, most widely known as refunds.
 It’s a credit card reversal that is issued after the transactions have completed, but before having to go into a dispute with a customer.
 You may have already gone through situations where the cardholder is unsatisfied with a product or service purchased and asks for their money back.

 With this option, where an authorization can no longer be canceled, the whole process must be reversed.
-It is treated like there are new, separate transactions.
-You will be charged interchange fees and other various fees that will incur during the funding reversal.
-So what does funding reversal mean?
-A merchant creates a process similar to the purchase and in the same amount, but in reverse.
-And if you’re wondering What does reversal mean on a bank statement, it’s the exact amount of money that was refunded to the client.
+Essentially, the refund process is treated like it is a new, separate transaction.
+You will be charged interchange fees and other various fees that will occur during the funding reversal.
+As a merchant, you will create a process similar to the purchase and in the same amount, but in reverse.
+And if you’re wondering What does reversal mean on a bank statement? – it’s the exact amount of money that was refunded to the client.
+Hopefully, now you understand the difference between a refund and a reversal transaction.

 …And We Must Talk About Chargebacks

 Entering a dispute with a customer after they have called their bank to file it is what we call a chargeback.
-If it’s too late for the previous two options, or the client simply decided to go directly to the bank, you will have to deal with the dreaded chargeback.
-And you should understand properly why the risk should be minimized.
+If it’s too late for the previous two options, or the client simply decided to go directly to the bank, you will have to deal with the dreaded return item chargeback.
+You should understand why this risk should be minimized.

 It is as it sounds – the worst option for merchants.
-It includes all the negative sides of refunds, but in addition to average non-cash processing fees, comes with some more drawbacks, like chargeback transaction fees, damage to your reputation, and above all, a threat to your sustainability.
+It includes all the negative sides of refunds, but in addition to average non-cash processing fees, it comes with some additional drawbacks.
+These include chargeback transaction fees, damage to your reputation, and above all, a threat to your sustainability.
 You will also be subject to a loss of revenue and paying for shipping fees.
 If you go through too many chargebacks, you might become ineligible for a standard merchant account and will be charged an early termination fee.
-Under the Fair Credit Billing Act, all issuers must offer chargebacks to remedy fraud and abuse, and that means if a client files a valid dispute claim, it will result in chargebacks.
+Under the Fair Credit Billing Act, all issuers must offer chargebacks to remedy fraud and abuse.
+That means if a client files a valid dispute claim, it will result in chargebacks.

-These types of reversals may as well be the greatest distress to a business.
+These types of reversals may as well be the greatest stress to a business.
 They are expensive and very difficult to fight and overcome.
 The whole process can be frustrating and confusing, as it’s hard to recognize what is actual fraud, and what is not.
 As a business owner, you are obliged to fight them.
-In the following video, there’s an explanation of reasons that reversals may occur.
+In the following video, there’s an explanation of the reasons why reversals may occur.

 Ways to Protect Your Business From Chargeback and Other Credit Card Reversals

-Cases of fraud may occur, but business owners will have no choice but to implement refunding or to face the chargeback.
-These disputes tend to favor cardholders over merchants, so there are those who will misuse this and receive both the money back and the product or service as well.
+Cases of fraud may occur, but business owners will have no choice but to issue a refund or to face the chargeback.
+These disputes tend to favor cardholders over merchants, so some will misuse this and receive both the money back and the product or service as well.
 This is known as credit card fraud.
 But there are several ways for business owners to protect their revenue.

 Tips on Protecting Your Revenue – Use Deflection

 To avoid a check card reversal, you can use deflection as a solution.
-As it happens often, cardholders may not recognize the transactions when looking at their account statements, because descriptions lack sufficient information, and it’s how credit card processing works.
-Visa and Mastercard are offering this new solution through your merchant processing company and enable businesses to send additional information to the statements of cardholders.
+As it happens often, cardholders may not recognize the transactions when looking at their account statements, because descriptions lack sufficient information, and that’s just how credit card processing works.
+Visa and Mastercard are offering this new solution through your merchant processing company, as they have enabled businesses to send additional information to the statements of cardholders.
 This will deflect them from filing a dispute and prevent you from paying any additional fees.

 The Last Line of Defense – Representment